aiman-al-masoud/deixiscript/docs/thesis/4-common-sense.typ

 === Sub-symbolic AI: Neural Networks

-Most of the modern sub-symbolic AIs are based on Neural Networks.
-The Neural Network (NN) is a kind of architecture for a computer program, that draws inspiration for its name from the functioning of neurons (nerve cells) and synapses in the brains of biological organisms @nielsen2015neural.
+Most of the modern Sub-symbolic AIs are based on Neural Networks.
+The Neural Network (NN) is a kind of architecture for a computer program, that draws inspiration from the functioning of neurons (nerve cells) and synapses in the brains of biological organisms @nielsen2015neural.

 A neural network is a collection of neurons organized in layers; each neuron from a layer produces an output which is channelled as an input to all of the neurons of the subsequent layer, the typical NN doesn't have loops, though recurrent neural networks (RNNs) do.
 Each connection going into a neuron has an associated weight (or importance); a weight is modelled as a factor (number) which multiplies the given input at the corresponding connection.